-The Renault Kangoo Z.E. is a van, and the quality of the cab doesn’t let you forget it
+The Renault Kangoo E-TECH is a van, and the quality of the cab doesn't let you forget that fact

 However, we’d recommend upgrading to Renault’s seven-inch R-Link infotainment system.
 It adds TomTom sat-nav (with a 12-month subscription to its live services) and greater functionality, including an eco driving monitor, Bluetooth and downloadable apps.
 If you can’t quite stretch to this system, Renault’s R&Go setup allows you to connect your smartphone or tablet to use as an infotainment system with nav, and if you download Renault’s dedicated app, it allows you to monitor how economically you’re driving, too.

 The standard Kangoo E-TECH is based on Business trim, so it comes with a rudimentary amount of standard kit.
 There are electric windows and mirrors, a height-adjustable steering wheel and seat, deadlocks, a stereo, Bluetooth and 12v socket in the cab.

 Go for a standard van body, and you get a single sliding side door, but the Kangoo Maxi has a pair of sliding doors, which add windows if you choose the Crew Van version.
 Other useful standard kit the Kangoo E-TECH gets over the standard diesel van is a pre-heating timer (although you have to add the optional R-Link multimedia system for this to work) and wheel trims instead of basic steel wheels.

 There's also the Business+ model, which Renault says features over £1,000 worth of equipment for just £600 more than the Business version's list price.
 Metallic paint, body-coloured front and rear bumpers, powered folding door mirrors, a central armrest, an overhead parcel and a practical rubber floor covering for the load area all thrown in, while the Business+ also gets one-touch electric front windows and rear parking sensors.